siavava/portfolio/content/projects/ai/76-informed-search.md

 \end{tikzpicture}
 $$

-**Heuristics.** On a grid the estimate is a distance to the goal cell.
+On a grid the estimate is a distance to the goal cell.
 For four-connected movement,
 [Manhattan distance][taxicab-geometry]

 $$